 Use the right solution for victory

-Before you go exploring the darkness, figure out what you are looking for.
+Before you go into the darkness, have an idea of what you are looking for.
 Set a target even if it’s vague.
-Don’t plot the exact points of how you will get there.
-Instead, test solutions but never marry them.

 If your goal is happiness after a period of unhappiness, you must be willing to become an explorer and look for solutions in the darkness.
 Even if those solutions require you to sever ties with what you are most familiar with.

 Do not define your solutions or assume they will come from what you know.
-Do not seek solutions from what you know.
 Be open to any path to victory.

-You cannot see solutions through one path.
-Nor can you expect the present to remain the same in the future.
+You cannot see many solutions through one path.

 Function over style